Colón Province

 Colón ([koˈlon]) is a province of Panama.
 The capital is the city of Colón.
-It covers an area of 4,575.5 sq.km, and the latest estimate of population (for 2019) is 294,060.
+It covers an area of 4,575.5 km2, and the population (in 2023) is 281,956.

 Overview

 This province has traditionally been focused on commerce (through the Colón Free Zone, Panama Canal, and its banking activities), but also has natural resources that are being developed as a tourist attraction, such as coral reefs and rainforests.
 During the Spanish colonial period, the Colon region of Panama was the center of trade, commerce, and overall economy for the Spanish.
 They imported many black African slaves to this area to work in Panama and to ship to other Spaniard colonies.

 Most of the black population in Panama is centered in the Province of Colon.
 Panama has two distinct groups of black people.
 The first and earliest black people were those who came as slaves as early as the fifteenth century, through much of the nineteenth century.
 They are of mixed African and Spanish descent.
 This group is known as Cimarrones, Afro Colonials, Nativos, Playeros, Congos.
 These terms have proven crucial in establishing that these are the first and original black people of the Republic of Panama.
 Afro Colonials have held on to their culture and adopted Hispanic customs, traits, and cultures.
 They took and assumed Spanish names and surnames.
 They also developed the beginning of Panama's black population and culture, in pure and mixed forms.
 They have been incorporated into Panamanian and Spanish-speaking society, as a result.